lwiest/BASICCompiler/readme.md

 **Prerequisites:** You have Java SDK 5 (or higher) installed on your system.

-Download the project ZIP-file from GitHub and unzip it to a temporary folder ("root" folder).
+Download the project ZIP file from GitHub and unzip it to a temporary folder ("root" folder).

 **To work with the BASIC Compiler source code in your Eclipse IDE**, import the `BASICCompiler` project in your Eclipse IDE from the root folder as an import source _General > Existing Projects into Workspace_.

-**To compile BASIC Compiler into a convenient JAR-file**, open a command prompt in the root folder and enter (Windows only, `%JAVA_HOME%` must point to the installation folder of your Java SDK):
+**To compile BASIC Compiler into a convenient JAR file**, open a command prompt in the root folder and enter (Windows only, `%JAVA_HOME%` must point to the installation folder of your Java SDK):

 ```
 > makejar
 ```
+This produces the `BASICCompiler.jar` file, containg the compiled BASIC Compiler.

+**Tip:** I added the `BASICCompiler.jar` file to this GitHub repository.

 **To run BASIC Compiler and get command-line options**, enter